quandelaa/attendance-system/README.md

 # Attendance System

-An extremely simple attendance system built using Python
+An extremely simple attendance system built using Python.

-## What's Included
+## Features

+As you might realize these libraries might not be compatible with eachother if downloaded to last release but I'm too lazy to create requirements.txt, so ehehehhehehehehe

-- Face detection using mediapipe
+- Face detection using MediaPipe
-- Face recognition using deepface with arcface model
+- Face recognition using deepface with ArcFace model
 - Hand landmark detection though serves no purpose for now (maybe forever)
 - SQLite database for recording student data and attendance data
 - Simple TTS feedback using pyttsx3
 - Tkinter GUI for managing students and viewing attendance data (but the attendance data is printed into terminal hehehehhehe)
-- Duplicate attendance prevention, a student can only be logged once per day

 ## How It Works